Kinnuch/kinnuch.github.io/laim/oldicelandic.md

 #### Preterite-present Verb

 This type of verbs apply past tense pattern of strong verbs in their present tense and conjugate as weak verbs in past tense.
 Only 10 in Old Nose.

+How does this weird conjugation pattern exist?
+Because generally past tense conjugation in Proto-Germanic came from perfect aspect in Proto-Indo-European, but in those words above the perfect aspect became present tense inversely, thus their blank past tense were filled by weak conjugation pattern.